stephentuso/welcome-android/README.md

 ```

 Apply your theme to a welcome screen in its `configuration()` by calling `WelcomeScreenBuilder.theme(int)`, passing your theme as the parameter.

+For now, there isn't a way to change the typefaces in the supplied fragments, you will have to use your own fragments to do that.

 #### Events (WIP)